aws-samples/spark-on-aws-lambda/README.md

 <h1><p><u>Contents</u></p></h1>

 ### Please refer the Wikipage for latest updates. https://github.com/aws-samples/spark-on-aws-lambda/wiki
+### Disclaimer: At present AWS team is not planning to support the Github.
+The support model is open-source MIT-0 license.

 README.MD will be updated soon by the contributors.

 ### Introduction